Professor Carolyn Sue AM

 Professor Bernie Tuch

-Professor Tuch is an Honorary Professor at The University of Sydney where he is supervising a bioengineering diabetes cell therapy project.
+Professor Tuch is an Honorary Professor at The University of Sydney and Monash University.
+Dr Tuch is also supervising a bioengineering diabetes cell therapy project at the University of Technology Sydney.
 Previously, he was a senior scientist with CSIRO Australia.
 He is a director of Sydney Cell Therapy Foundation Pty Limited, the not-for-profit Australian Foundation for Diabetes Research, and is a Specialist Practitioner, Endocrinology, at the Prince of Wales Private Hospital & St Vincent’s Private Hospital, Sydney.
-He is also an Adjunct Professor at Monash University.

 His experience includes capital raising to support his considerable research team and a large international scientific publication list.
 He has had previous scientific collaborations with LCT and knows the company’s direction intimately.

-Professor Tuch is chairman of the Remuneration and Nomination Committee.
+Professor Tuch was chairman of the Remuneration and Nomination Committee until he became interim CEO on 16 July 2021.
 He was appointed to the board on 20 July 2011 and appointed interim chairman on 31 August 2018.

 Robert Willcocks is a senior executive with an extensive legal and business background working in particular with Australian listed public companies.
 He has Bachelor of Arts and Bachelor of Laws degrees from the Australian National University and a Master of Laws degree from the University of Sydney.
 Mr Willcocks was a partner with the law firm Stephen Jaques & Stephen (now King & Wood Mallesons) from 1980 until 1994, where he was a member of the Corporate Advisory Group with an emphasis on the mining and oil and gas sectors.
 As corporate adviser he has undertaken assignments in a range of industry sectors.